Exploring the Long-Term Impact of Cascading Disasters in the U.S. Virgin Islands on High School Student and Teacher Mental Health and Resilience

 More studies are needed to continue to assess the strategies that best address PTSD in the long term after cascading disasters.
 A comparative study of parents and high school student reactions to disasters can help validate responses and determine what actions should be taken to create a system of care.
 Additional research should also be conducted to determine which institutional post-disaster programs and school counseling programs are most effective at eliminating long term stresses from cascading disasters.
 Studies with larger sample sizes need to be done to determine the long-term effect of cascading disasters on student educational performance.

+Acknowledgements.
 This study was conducted with support from Quick Response Program funding from the National Science Foundation, administered by the Natural Hazards Center at University of Colorado, Boulder.
 We kindly acknowledge the Virgin Islands Department of Education, the St. Thomas -St. John School District, Charlotte Amalie High School, and Ivanna Eudora Kean High School for supporting and facilitating this study.
 Special thanks to our on-island assistant, Morella Dore, who spoke with school principals to get site permission for this study and to distribute paper copies of the recruitment forms to schools.

 Michael, N., Valmond, J. M., Ragster, L. E., Brown, D. E., & Callwood, G. B. (2019).
 Community needs assessment: Understanding the needs of vulnerable children and families in the US Virgin Islands Post Hurricanes Irma and Maria.
 St. Thomas, USVI: Caribbean Exploratory Research Center, School of Nursing, University of the Virgin Islands. ↩